MetaMask/metamask-docs/snaps/how-to/communicate-errors.md

 Known errors are thrown back to the caller as JSON-RPC errors.
 They have a numeric `code`, a `message` string, and a `data` object.

-The [Snaps known errors reference](../reference/known-errors.md) lists all the known errors with their codes and indented usage.
+The [Snaps known errors reference](../reference/known-errors.md) lists all the known errors with their codes and intended usage.